 The goal of the Forest Grove Public Arts Commission, in partnership with other city entities, is to create and promote a pedestrian-friendly atmosphere, attract people to the downtown area, and contribute to the quality and identity of the City.

-Call for Artists: 2016 Art in the Park Festival of Fine Arts, originally scheduled for July 9, 2016, 10 am to 4 pm, Lincoln Park has been cancelled and will be rescheduled for next summer.
+Call for Artists: 2017 Art in the Park Festival of Fine Arts scheduled for Sunday, July 16, 2017.
+Time and location to be determined.

 DATES TO REMEMBER:

 PAST ART ACQUISITIONS:

 In 2015, the Commission decided to embark on a second public art acquisition project.
 Using the same model as 2010, PAC agreed to purchase a three-dimensional original sculpture, 10-12 feet tall, for Lincoln Park titled Tres-Novem which translates into Three to Nine, a triangular shape with nine sides.
 Funding for the project will come from fund-raising events and grants.

 In collaboration with the Library Foundation, the Public Arts Commission raised a substantial amount of money to complete the installation in 2014 of internationally renowned glass sculptor Ed Carpenter's piece, "Mollie's Garden."
 This remarkable piece now holds a prominent place in the City Library.

 In 2008 the Public Arts Commission received funds for public art to be permanently placed within the city limits of Forest Grove.
 The pieces chosen as a result of this Call for Art had the honor of being the inaugural work in an ambitious and worthwhile civic endeavor.